IvanMzk/culib/README.md

 Library provides:

 - `device_pointer` class template abstraction, represents device memory address.
-Its objects can be dereferenced on host side - proxy object is returned.
+Such a pointer can be dereferenced on host side - proxy object is returned.

 - generic `copy` algorithm to copy data in any direction, supports copy in multiple threads.